 - This can help to modify work and leisure activities in order to prevent the condition from recurring (see 'Prevention', below).

-- Non-steroidal anti-inflammatory drugs (NSAIDs) are useful in reducing musculoskeletal inflammation.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) or simple analgesics are useful..

 - Other treatments that may be of benefit include muscle relaxants and tricyclic antidepressants.